Abstract: Designing satellite constellation systems involves complex

 Abstract: Tropical cyclones (TCs) are highly dynamic natural disasters

-of life, economic strife, and destruction of infrastructure.
-The severe impact
+loss of life, economic strife, and destruction of infrastructure.
+The severe

-of TCs makes them crucial to monitor such that the collected data contribute
+impact of TCs makes them crucial to monitor such that the collected data

-to forecasting their trajectory and severity, as well as the provision of
+contribute to forecasting their trajectory and severity, as well as the

-information to relief agencies.
-Among the various methods used to monitor
+provision of information to relief agencies.
+Among the various methods

-TCs, Earth observation satellites are the most flexible, allowing for frequent
+used to monitor TCs, Earth observation satellites are the most flexible,

-observations with a wide variety of instruments.
-Traditionally, satellite
+allowing for frequent observations with a wide variety of instruments.

-that can be alleviated by incorporating satellite agility and constellation
+observations, a limitation that can be alleviated by incorporating satellite

-allowing plane-change maneuvers outperforms satellite agility in the majority
+outperforms satellite agility in the majority of TCs analyzed.

 @article{Pearl2023,